Image Optimization Services

 Do Contractor Websites Need Image Optimization?

-- Concise: Try to keep the image name short and to the point
+Concise: File names should be short and to the point

 Alt Text for Images

 Some SEO companies look at alt text as a place to stuff keywords and trick the algorithm.
 Such a strategy doesn’t work because users are too smart.
 An image showing a banana with the alt-text contractor services for cheap accomplishes nothing.
 Users may think the page is pure spam and navigate away from it, increasing bounce rate and signaling to Google that your page is virtually worthless.
 It soon loses ranking.

 Though some SEOs try to game image alt text, it is quite useful for legitimate SEO practices.
 The objective is to find images that match your keywords.
 If you are selling faucet repair services in Los Angeles, you should grab a picture of one of your plumbers fixing a faucet.
 If you can’t find that, you should download a stock image of a tap or faucet repair.
 As long as the photo matches the keyword, you can easily place it within the alt text.